Austin, Texas · Est. 2026

 Everybody in.
 Quick intros.

-We gather the whole room in a circle.
-The founder says a few words.
-Then everyone does a quick intro — name, where you're from, one thing.
-If the group's big, we break into smaller circles of five or six.
-Either way, within 15 minutes of arriving, you know people's names.
-The awkwardness is already gone.
+The whole room gathers in a circle for quick intros — name, where you're from, one thing.
+Bigger groups split into circles of five or six.
+Within 15 minutes, you know people's names and the awkwardness is gone.

 🔥